dvaumoron/puzzletools/README.md

 # Puzzletools

-A tool to prepare templates.
+A CLI with diverse functionality for the puzzle ecosystem :
+- prepare templates
+- init login db
+- init right db